Learn more about Surrey's community gardens, and how to start a new garden in your community.

 |Clayton Community Centre||Ready, Set, Grow!
 Community Garden||7155 187A Street||Clayton|

-Steps to creating a community garden on City park land
+Steps to creating a community garden on City parkland

-- Identify the garden location and a group of volunteers.
 Be sure the location you have in mind is on City park land.
 You can verify this using COSMOS or by calling 604-501-5050 if you aren’t sure.
 A minimum of 12 people must be committed to supporting the project.
 It's a good idea to poll the neighbourhood to ensure there is local support for the garden at this stage.

-- Finalize site plan.
 Successful applicants will be notified in the late fall and will work with the City to finalize the site plan and do a full neighbourhood survey to confirm support.

-- Sign an Operating Agreement.
 If the garden is supported, the garden group must agree to the City of Surrey Community Garden Guidelines and sign an operating agreement for the ongoing maintenance of the community garden.
 As part of the agreement, the group must accept responsibility for garden operations such as maintaining waitlists, collecting fees, organizing work parties etc.

 The garden group must acquire and maintain insurance for a minimum of $2,000,000, naming the City of Surrey as an additional insured party.

-The City will build the community garden in the spring, prior to the growing season, providing all the preceding requirements are in place.
+Once your application is approved the City will build the community garden in the spring, prior to the growing season, providing all the preceding requirements are in place.
 The garden group will be involved in many aspects of the installation of the garden and a solid group of garden volunteers is needed to get the garden started.